danmayer/coverband/README.md

 ### Automated Clearing Line Coverage Data

 After a deploy where code has changed significantly.
+This is to avoid coverage drift

 The line numbers previously recorded in Redis may no longer match the current state of the files.
 If being slightly out of sync isn't as important as gathering data over a long period,